Yabarji/Formation_Libre/README.md

 ## Using the VM
 After the VM is successfully started and provisioned, open http://localhost:8080/ in a browser and follow the requested steps.
 Sign in with the default admin user:

-a Email Address: test@liferay.com a Password: test
+  - Email Address: test@liferay.com
+  - Password: test

 ## Server setup with Ansible
 The Ansible playbook, that is used to provision the Vagrant VM, can also be used to set up the Liferay system (including MySQL and Java) on other environments (servers), too.
 For each additional environment, an inventory file ansible/inventory/[environment] has to be created.
 Replicate an existing inventory file and adjust its contents regarding to the new environment and/or see the documentation on the Ansible home page: Ansible Docs - Inventory.
 If the new environment requires custom configurations, create a file ansible/host_vars/[environment].yml and configure the variables that should be overwritten.